zyddnys/manga-image-translator/README.md

---align-right                                Align rendered text right --uppercase                                  Change text to uppercase --lowercase                                  Change text to lowercase --manga2eng                                  Render english text translated from manga with some
+--align-right                                Align rendered text right --uppercase                                  Change text to uppercase --lowercase                                  Change text to lowercase --no-hyphenation                             If renderer should be splitting up words using a hyphen
+                                             character (-)
+--manga2eng                                  Render english text translated from manga with some
                                              additional typesetting.
 Ignores some other argument
                                              options